ami-pbj/Fetch-API-DATA/README.md

 Fetching user data from a API.
 And showing the data to the frontend build by React.js.

 ### `Screenshots`

+While fetching the data

 ![While fetching the data](<Screenshot 2024-05-03 at 00.23.28.png>)

+After fetching the data

 ![After fetching the data](<Screenshot 2024-05-03 at 00.23.50.png>)